giliam/starter-hugo-academic/content/home/tags.md

 widget: tag_cloud

 # This file represents a page section.
-headless: true
+headless: false
+active: false

 # Order that this section appears on the page.
 weight: 120

-title: Popular Topics
+title: 'Sujets fréquents'
 subtitle: ''

 content: